Blog

 The problem is that the procedure is invasive and carries a risk of severe complications, such as infections, blood clots, fractures and osteolysis.
 Sometimes these complications are a result of medical malpractice, which means they could have been avoided.

-In this blog, the experienced Maryland medical malpractice lawyers at The Law Offices of Peter T. Nicholl discuss medical malpractice lawsuits for hip replacement surgery.
+In this blog, the experienced Baltimore medical malpractice lawyers at The Law Offices of Peter T. Nicholl discuss medical malpractice lawsuits for hip replacement surgery.
 We explain what can go wrong and when victims may have the right to seek compensation for additional medical care and other damages.

 Call to schedule your free legal consultation: 410-244-7005.
-Zero upfront costs.

 Any time doctors perform surgery, there is a risk of complications.
 That said, the risks increase during more invasive procedures.
 Hip replacement surgery certainly qualifies as an invasive procedure.

-Here is a list of some of the things that could go wrong after the procedure:
+Following is a list of some of the things that could go wrong after the procedure:

 Sometimes complications after hip replacement are a result or design or manufacturing defects that increase the risk of failure.
 These defects can cause a range of problems, including metallosis, when metal-on-metal implants release metal particles into the body.